sevenseasofbri/tp/docs/DeveloperGuide.md

 * *Parent Node* - A node in a binary tree data structure which has one or more child nodes.
 * *Resistor* - A passive electronic device which implements electrical resistance in an electronic circuit.
 * *Sopln()* - Abbreviation for java out operation "System.out.println()", from package java.lang.
+* *Space Complexity* - Space complexity of an algorithm quantifies the amount of space or memory taken by an algorithm to run as a function of the length of the input.
 * *Standard I/O Operation* - Common java I/O streams include System.in, System.out and System.err.
+* *Time Complexity* - Time complexity of an algorithm quantifies the amount of time taken by an algorithm to run as a function of the length of the input.
 * *XNOR* - An inverse of the XOR operation.
 Outputs the opposite truth value of what a XOR gate would output.
-<<<<<<< HEAD
 * *XOR* - Also known as exclusive OR, XOR is a secondary operation in boolean algebra which may be denoted as x XOR y.
 The truth value of the operation will result in 1 (TRUE) if only one of x == 1 or y == 1, and 0 for other combinations of values.
-* *Time Complexity* - Time complexity of an algorithm quantifies the amount of time taken by an algorithm to run as a function of the length of the input.
-* *Space Complexity* - Space complexity of an algorithm quantifies the amount of space or memory taken by an algorithm to run as a function of the length of the input.

 ## Appendix: Instructions for manual testing (Dorian)